2020–2021 Malaysian floods

-2020–2021 Malaysian floods is an event when several states in Malaysia were flooded in late 2020 and early 2021.
+2020–2021 Malaysian floods was an event when several states in Malaysia were flooded in late 2020 and early 2021.
 Floods caused about tens of thousands of people to be evacuated to evacuation centers.
 The floods also claimed several lives, causing almost all types of land transport in the areas affected by the floods to be cut off.

 Affected areas

 The floods affected part of Peninsular Malaysia.
 Pahang and Johor are the states most severely affected by the floods this time.
 Other states involved are Terengganu, Kelantan, Selangor and Perak.
 Floods also occurred in Beaufort, Sabah.

 Cause of flooding

 Heavy rains for several days in a row were caused by the Northeast Monsoon Winds that hit the South China Sea, across Peninsular Malaysia.
 Heavy rains also hit Thailand, and also caused severe flooding there.

 Damage

 Large floods have affected land transport in the affected states.
 There was a landslide in Bukit Fraser, Pahang.
 The East Coast expressways is closed from any vehicle starting from Karak to Lanchang.
 Federal and state roads were also closed.